ShawnAhls/first-mile-stone/README.md

 The gallery page,

-On an iPad there will be 5 images with iPad vertical and 3 images horizontal and on an iPhone there will be 1 image vertically and 2 images horizontal
+On an iPad there will be 5 images with iPad vertical and 3 images horizontal and on an iPhone there will be 1 image vertically and 2 images horizontal.

+I have found out that Internet Explorer does not always work the same as any other browsers, on the band page by the members the images and paragraphs did not always line up as iin other browsers.
+I tried to size the paragraphs smaller, but that did not help to correct the line up problem.
+Then I tried to size the images smaller for 502px to 450px and the corrected to problem of line up.

 ## Deployment